vintagegrey/Asteroids/README.md

 # Asteroids
-A game made in pygame about an astronaut
+Asteroids is a game about a stranded astronaut trying to get home.